bigteamscienceconference/bigteamscienceconference.github.io/index.md

 ## [Program]({{site.baseurl}}/schedule/)
 -->

 ***
+# Submissions

+The conference will feature symposiums, panel sessions, hackathons, talks, and social hours–all dedicated to all things big team science.

+Use this [link]() to submit a proposal for one of these sessions. **The deadline to submit is July 22**, and decisions will be sent out August 5.

+***
+# Registration

+To ensure inclusivity, registration fees will be optional for attendees!
+However, registration will be limited to 1,000 attendees.
+The link to register will open in late August.

+***
 ## Important Dates

 **Submissions Open:** June 6, 2022
 **Submission Deadline:** July 22, 2022
 **Submission Decisions:** August 5, 2022
 **Registration Open:** August 5, 2022
 **Conference:** October 27-28, 2022

 > View the BTScon calendar on the [program]({{site.baseurl}}/program/) page